ToshioCP/Gobject-tutorial/gfm/sec7.md

 - Requests the system to allocate 7 bytes memories.
 - Copies the string to the memory.
 - Returns the pointer to the newly-allocated memory.
+- If the argument is NULL, then g\_strdup returns NULL.

-If the string `s` is no longer useless, `s` must be freed, which means the allocated 7 bytes are returned to the system.
+If the string `s` is no longer in use, `s` must be freed, which means the allocated 7 bytes must be returned to the system.
 `g_free` frees the memory.

 Strings bounded by double quotes like "Hello." is a string literal.
 It is an array of characters, but the contents of the array is not allowed to change.
 And it mustn't be freed.
 If you write a character in a string literal or free a string literal, the result is undefined.
-Maybe bad thing will happen, for example, a segmentation fault error.
+Maybe bad things will happen, for example, a segmentation fault error.

 There's a difference between arrays and pointers when you initialize them with string literal.
 If an array is initialized with string literal, the array can be changed.